UCDC Law Program Placements: Fall 2018

 Qualifications: Applicants must have completed one year of law school by the start date of the internship, have a GPA of 3.0 or higher, be a U.S. citizen, and be able to pass a background check.
 Applicants must commit to working 10 weeks for 20 hours per week.
 Applicants who demonstrate strong legal research and writing skills and/or an interest in immigration law are preferred.

-The Tax Division represents the United States in courts across the country in a wide spectrum of interesting and cutting-edge civil and criminal cases involving issues arising under federal tax law.
-Our Division is consistently ranked as one of the “Best Places to Work in the Federal Government” by the Partnership for Public Service.
+The Tax Division represents the United States in courts across the country in a wide spectrum of interesting and cutting-edge cases involving issues arising under federal tax law.
+Our Division is ranked as "one of the best places to work" in government by the Partnership for Public Service.
 We seek to create a work environment and organizational culture that reflect the diversity of American society and that foster the success of every employee by appreciating and building upon the skills, experiences, and uniqueness that each employee brings to the workplace.
 We also place a high value on diversity of experience and cultural perspective and encourage applications from all interested eligible candidates.
 More information about the Tax Division is available at: https://www.justice.gov/tax

 The Fall Externship Program at the Enforcement Division of the Consumer Financial Protection Bureau (CFPB) in Washington, DC is for law students who will be 2Ls or 3Ls.
 The CFPB is now receiving applications.
 Students interested in applying can do so on a rolling basis using the criteria set forth below.